NShanks/ffsite/README.md

 Syncs all WeeklyScores from Week 1 through the current week.

-"Playoff Latch":
+"Playoff Latch" Logic:

-Before Week 15: It skips the playoff sync.
+Before Week 15: It skips the playoff bracket sync.

 During Week 15: It runs once to find the final playoff teams and checks the made_league_playoffs box.

-After Week 15: It "latches" and stops syncing the bracket to preserve our original playoff pool.
+After Week 15: It "latches" and stops syncing the bracket (to preserve our original playoff pool) as long as UltimatePlayoffEntry records exist.

+2. post_weekly_winners (Run Weekly, after sync)
+This command finds the high scorer for each league and posts a consolidated message to the admin Discord channel.

+Bash

+# Run this at the END of each regular season week
+python manage.py post_weekly_winners --week=10
+What it does:

+Finds the highest WeeklyScore for each League for the given week.

+Gathers the winner's name, team name, score, and Venmo info.

+Posts one single, clean message to the Discord webhook defined in settings.py.

-2. start_big_playoff (Run ONCE)
+3. start_big_playoff (Run ONCE)
 This is the "starting gun" for the BIG Playoff.

 Bash